tpeterz/BigData_Kafka/README.md

 ## Summary

 This project simulates a simplified Big Data pipeline using Kafka and Flask.
-It incorporates essential concepts like producers, consumers, brokers, message topics, filtering, and partitioning.
-Using Docker and Faker makes the system reproducible and easily extensible.
-The architecture and schema design parallel what you might see in real platforms using Cassandra or distributed systems to analyze user behavior.
+It incorporates concepts of producers, consumers, brokers, message topics, filtering, and partitioning.
+The architecture and schema design are similar to what you might see in real platforms using Cassandra to analyze user behavior.

 In addition to core functionality, this project includes:
 - Mood classification